 Plays, including Ark, Unwind: Hindsight is 2020, see in the dark, How to Hide Your Monster, New Eden, additional full-lengths, co-devised plays, plays for young audiences, one-acts and shorts, have been presented in Boise, Idaho, regionally, in NYC and internationally, recently through Valdez Theatre Conference and Climate Change Theatre Action.

-Co-devised work includes small matters and SuperSecretSiteSpecificSomething (S5) for Migration Theory (S5 also for BCT), and HGT’S DIRT.
-Kraay is a member Dramatists Guild of America, Inc and Playwrights Center.
-She holds a BA in Theatre Arts from Boise State University, with emphases in Dramatic Writing and Design, and is a 2016 MFA recipient in Creative Inquiry, Interdisciplinary Arts from California Institute of Integral Studies.
-Heidi is an adjunct professor through the Department of Theatre, Film and Creative Writing at Boise State University.
-Also a teaching artist through The Cabin, she is available to lead writing and theater-making workshops.
+Co-devised work includes small matters and SuperSecretSiteSpecificSomething (S5) for Migration Theory (S5 also for BCT), HomeGrown Theatre’s DIRT and leading BCT Theater Lab students to co-create plays between 2013 and 2017.

+Heidi is a member of the Dramatists Guild of America, currently pursuing a Certificate in Dramatic Writing through the Dramatists Guild Institute.
+She holds a BA in Theatre Arts from Boise State University, emphases in Dramatic Writing and Design, and an MFA in Creative Inquiry, Interdisciplinary Arts from California Institute of Integral Studies.
+They teach through BSU and The Cabin.
+She is available to facilitate workshops, midwife projects and mentor artists of all disciplines.

 From SuperSecretSiteSpecificSomething.
 Photo by Andy Lawless, 2015.

 As a playwright and writer across disciplines, I study the distance between us, seeking connection across differences.